 From an IT architecture point of view clearly the technical and process failure of such a crucial data centre should just not have been allowed to happen.
 In some ways Blackberry has been a victim of its own success with the number of users growing from 10 million in 2005 to 70 million now without a corresponding increase in capacity of its network and fully functioning failover facility.
 However the more interesting, and in some ways more intractable, problem is the competitive, sociological and even ethical aspects of the situation.
 When Apple launched the first iPhone back in 2007 they changed forever the way people interacted with their phones.
 Some people have observed that the tactile way in which people “stroke” an iPhone rather than jab at tiny buttons has led to their more widespread adoption.
 Clearly a case of getting the human-computer interface right paying great dividends.
 Who would have thought however that the very aspect that once made Blackberry’s so popular with business users (their security) could backfire on them in quite such a significant way?
 Architecture (and design) is not just about getting the right features at the right price it is also about thinking through the likely impact of those features in contexts that may not initially have been envisaged.

-First, exactly what constitutes a world changing architecture?
-For me it is one that meets all of the following…
+But what constitutes a world changing architecture?
+For me it is one that meets all of the following:

-It must have had an impact beyond the field of computer science or a single business area and, preferably, must have woven its way into peoples lives.
+It must have had an impact beyond the field of computer science or a single business area and must have woven its way into peoples lives.

-Does not have to have introduced any new technology, may also have used use existing components in new and innovative ways.
+It may not have introduced any new technology but may instead have used some existing components in new and innovative ways.

 The architecture itself may be relatively simple, but the way it has been deployed may be what makes it “world changing”.

-Has emergent properties and been extended in ways the architect(s) did not originally envisage.
+The architecture has emergent properties and has been extended in ways the architect(s) did not originally envisage.

 World Wide Web